 Book Now: Mei Ume

 What: If you like your food hot, Barshu is a chilli mecca not to be missed.
 Specialising in Szechuan-style cooking, nearly everything is given a lick of heat.
 Dry wok dishes of pig’s offal and beef tripe are flavoured with punchy red chillies while slices of belly pork come in a fiery red sauce.
 The menu is humungous and pretty expensive, even for Soho.
 Dishes are generous though, so you won't need more than a few plates each.

 Royal China, Canary Wharf

-What: Canary Wharf's dining scene has got better and better over recent years, but Royal China thankfully goes some way to filling the gap in the market.
+What: Canary Wharf's dining scene has got better and better over recent years, but Royal China has been there since the beginning.
 With outside seating and unobstructed views of the Thames, it makes a lovely spot to enjoy an early evening meal in summer, or squirrel yourself away in winter to enjoy the comfortable seating and rich and comforting aromas coming from the kitchen.
-There’s a sophisticated Hong Kong menu that includes high-end ingredients like duck, lobster and lemon sole, but also includes all the classics like lemon, or ginger and spring onion, chicken.
+There’s a sophisticated Hong Kong menu that includes high-end ingredients like duck, lobster and lemon sole, as well as plenty of classics to draw the crowds.

 Where: 30 Westferry Circus, E14 8RR

 If you love sampling the various cuisines of the world, why not try one of the places on our round-up of the best Indian restaurants in London.